 - "A slight delay before the gas engine is summoned slows the Optima hybrid off the line.
 The gas pedal might make suggestions to the powertrain, but it doesn’t seem to get much respect.
 During our brief test drive, we sometimes heard engine revs surge and dip erratically, although acceleration remained constant.
 At other times, pedal requests were answered with a bit more power or somewhat less than we expected." -- Car and Driver (2011)

 Acceleration and Power

-The Optima Hybrid has a 2.4-liter four-cylinder engine tfhat produces 166 horsepower and an electric motor that makes 40 horsepower, for a combined 206 horsepower.
-The Kia Optima Hybrid has a six-speed automatic transmission that sends power to the front wheels.
-The EPA estimates the 2012 Optima Hybrid will get 34/39 mpg city/highway, which is less than what most midsize hybrid rivals get.
+The Optima Hybrid has a 2.4-liter four-cylinder engine and an electric motor that together produce a combined 199 horsepower.
+The Kia Optima Hybrid has a six-speed automatic transmission.
+The 2015 Optima Hybrid gets up to an EPA-estimated 36/40 mpg city/highway, which is less than what most midsize hybrid rivals get.

 Handling and Braking

 Test drivers like that the Kia Optima Hybrid has a comfortable ride and does a good job absorbing bumps, though some point out that you can feel bigger bumps more than in the non-hybrid Optima.
 They think the 2015 Optima Hybrid has composed and slightly sporty handling.
 Critics report that the steering is accurate and the regenerative brakes feel similar to the brakes in a non-hybrid car.
 The Kia Optima Hybrid is front-wheel drive.

 - "Another hybrid trait is the potential for a weird brake-pedal feel, because the system captures braking energy and stores it in the battery.
 It takes around one stab of the Optima's pedal to become familiar.
 Even if it doesn't feel exactly like conventional braking, it's not so far off to be in any way unnerving." -- AutoTrader (2014)